-A merger between three baptist/evangelical denominations in Sweden, Örebromissionen, Helgelseförbundet and Fribaptisterna, brought as a consequence that Örebro Missionsskola is owned by Evangeliska Frikyrkan (internationally known as Interact). Örebro School of Theology also cooperates with the Pentecostal movement in Sweden in a three year church based theological program and with the Swedish Alliance Mission in a similar program.
+A merger between three baptist/evangelical denominations in Sweden, Örebromissionen, Helgelseförbundet and Fribaptisterna, had the consequence that Örebro Missionsskola is owned by Evangeliska Frikyrkan (internationally known as Interact). Örebro School of Theology also cooperates with Åbo Akademi and Ansgar Teologiska Högskola (Ansgar College and Theological Seminary) in graduate studies (master programs).

-The two year program gives a basic degree in theological studies, whereas the four year programme leads to a Bachelor of Theology degree (180 ECTS).
-The degrees are accredited by the Swedish Authorities for Higher Education and the costs are also subsidized by the state.
-In the four year program, one fourth of the courses more specifically aim at preparing the student for Christian work in churches and missions and these courses currently do not render credit points in the Swedish university system.
-However, the four year program is accredited by the European Evangelical Accrediting Association (see below).
+The one year program gives a Certificate in Theology (60 ECTS credits), the two year program a Diploma in Theology (120 ECTS-credits), and the three year program a Degree of Bachelor of Theology (180 ECTS-credits).
+The degrees are accredited by the Swedish Higher Education Authority (UKÄ) and the costs are also subsidized by the state.
+A four year program (Master of Divinity) is accredited by The European Evangelical Accrediting Association (EEAA), which specifically aims at preparing the student for Christian work in churches and mission (see below).
+However, one fourth of the program does not render credit points in the Swedish university system.

 From 2007 we partake in the Erasmus programme for exhange between students and staff within Europe.
-We have special agreements with Ansgarsskolen in Norway and Evangelische Theologische Faculteit in Brussels.
+We have special agreements with Ansgarsskolen in Norway, Evangelische Theologische Faculteit in Brussels, and Åbo Akademi in Finland.
 For the future we are interested in developing more international contacts, especially in establishing a recurrent exchange of students and staff with academic institutions in the two-third world.